Emily Sonnett

-Emily Ann Sonnett (born November 25, 1993) is an American soccer player who plays as a defender for OL Reign of the National Women's Soccer League (NWSL) as well as the United States women's national soccer team.
+Emily Ann Sonnett (born November 25, 1993) is an American professional soccer player who plays for Gotham FC of the National Women's Soccer League (NWSL) and the United States national team.
+She can play the positions of center back, full back, or defensive midfielder.

+Sonnett played college soccer for the Virginia Cavaliers.
+She was drafted first overall by the Portland Thorns in the 2016 NWSL College Draft.
+She has won two NWSL Championships, with the Thorns in 2017 and the Washington Spirit in 2021.

+At the international level, Sonnett was on the United States squad that won the 2019 FIFA Women's World Cup, bronze at the 2020 Tokyo Olympics, and gold at the 2024 Paris Olympics.
+She is a seven-time winner of the invitational SheBelieves Cup.

 Early life and education

 Sonnett was born in Marietta, Georgia to Bill and Jane Sonnett.
 She has a twin sister, Emma, who played soccer for the University of Georgia.

 North Atlanta Soccer Association (2003–2013)

 Sonnett, along with her sister, began playing for North Atlanta Soccer Association (NASA) in 2003.
 With NASA, the Sonnetts earned back-to-back Georgia State Cup Championship titles in 2007 and 2008 and also the Region III League Championship title in 2008.
 In the 2011 US Youth Soccer National Championship Series, NASA 12 Elite II placed third in U-17 standings, and Sonnett was named to the U-17 Best XI as a midfielder.

 In 2013, Sonnett, playing in the midfield position, helped NASA 12 Elite II win the U-19 national title at the 2013 US Youth Soccer National Championship Series in Overland Park, Kansas.
 At the conclusion of the tournament, she was named to the U-19 Best XI and also earned the Golden Ball award as the best player at the tournament.